DanielFlockhart/Molecular-Generation/README.md

 - [PubChem](https://pubchem.ncbi.nlm.nih.gov/) - Data source for drug SMILES and names
 - [RDKit](https://www.rdkit.org/) - Converting SMILEs to 2D Structures
+- [LiverpoolUniversity](https://www.nature.com/articles/s41597-022-01142-7) - Organic materials repurposing, a data set for theoretical predictions of new applications for existing compounds

-Thank you for using the Chemical SMILES toolkit project!
+Thank you for using the Molecular Generation project!
 We hope it proves to be useful for your chemical analysis and research.

-Working on:

-- Setting Up UI
-   - Creating Pages System
-- Create my own UI Framework built ontop of tkinter
-- Creating 3D Conformer Generator